School Improvement and Accountability

 The Every Student Succeeds Act (ESSA) provides each state with enhanced flexibility to designate and serve schools in need of support.

-The process of identifying schools for support—termed "Annual Meaningful Differentiation" by the federal statute—results in two federally-prescribed designations, made at least every three years beginning December 2018:
+The process of identifying schools for support—termed "Annual Meaningful Differentiation" by the federal statute—results in three federally-prescribed designations:

 Comprehensive Support and Improvement (CSI): Schools facing the most significant challenges in academic achievement, student growth, and other areas; and